jamestcole/tech201_virtualisation/README.md

 - automated testing
 - break silos between developers and operators

 ## Infrastructure and architecture
-infrastructure and architecture is necessary for the physical components of the cloud.
+infrastructure and architecture is necessary for the physical components that are needed by the cloud.

 ### Cloud DataCenters